Finite coproducts, coregularity and coexactness for profinite interior algebras: Coregularity

-where $m$ is the inclusion of $\Image f$ in $V$ and $e$, which sends $w \in W$ to $f(w)$, is the unique morphism in $L\KFr_\lf$ induced by the universal property of the equalizer.
-Before stating the next results, we make this simple observation: the isomorphisms in $L\KFr_\lf$ are exactly the bijective p-morphisms. \proposition Consider a normal modal logic $L$ with the finite model property.
+where $m$ is the inclusion of $\Image f$ in $V$ and $e$ sends $w \in W$ to $f(w) \in \Image f$ (it is the unique morphism in $L\KFr_\lf$ induced by the universal property of the equalizer).
+Before stating the next results, we make this simple observation: the isomorphisms in $L\KFr_\lf$ are exactly the bijective p-morphisms. \proposition Let $L$ be a normal modal logic with the finite model property.
 A morphism $f$ in $L\KFr_\lf$ is \begin{enumerate} \item an epimorphism if and only if it is surjective; \item a regular monomorphism if and only if it is injective. \end{enumerate} \endproposition \proof For 1. observe that $f$ is an epimorphism if and only if $\iota_0 = \iota_1$, if and only if $m$ is an isomorphism, if and only if $f$ is surjective.

-For 2. recall that an arrow is a regular monomorphisms iff it equalizes its cokernel pair; thus $f$ is a regular monomorphism if and only if $e$ is an isomorphism, if and only if $f$ is injective. \endproof
+For 2. recall that an arrow is a regular monomorphism iff it is the equalizer of its own cokernel pair; thus $f$ is a regular monomorphism if and only if $e$ is an isomorphism, if and only if $f$ is injective. \endproof

-If $L$ extends $K4$, we can say more. \proposition Consider a normal modal logic $L \supseteq K4$ with the finite model property.
+If $L$ extends \textsf{K4}, we can say more. \proposition Let $L$ be a normal modal logic with the finite model property and assume that $L \in \NExt \textup{\textsf{K4}}$.
 A morphism $f$ in $L\KFr_\lf$ is \begin{enumerate} \item an extremal epimorphism if and only if it is surjective; \item a monomorphism if and only if it is injective. \end{enumerate} \endproposition \proof The right-to-left implication in 2. follows from Proposition~\ref{prop:injsurj}.
 For the other direction, let $f \colon W \longrightarrow V$ be a monomorphism in $L\KFr_\lf$.
 If $f$ is not injective, then we have some $w \in W$ for which there exists $w' \in W$ with $w' \neq w$ and $f(w') = f(w)$; consider $w$ having minimal $|w^*|$ with this property.